-Our school is Henry Prince CofE (Controlled) First School, which welcomes pupils aged three to nine years from Mayfield, Ellastone, Wetton, Stanton, Ashbourne and surrounding villages.
+Our school is The Henry Prince CofE (Controlled) First School, which welcomes primary pupils from Ashbourne, Derbyshire and Staffordshire.
 The latest Ofsted inspection (October 2017) found the school to be good in all areas.
 Ofsted said

 "This school continues to be good."